What is SBA Form 912, and Do You Need to Complete It?

 - If you’ve been convicted, plead guilty or no contest, been placed on parole, or pretrial diversion.

-If you answer “yes” to any of these questions, you’ll need to provide details including dates, location, fines, sentences, and other information about the crime or criminal charges.
+If you answer “yes” to any of these questions, you’ll need to provide details including dates, location, fines, sentences, court documentation, and other information about the crime or criminal charges.
 Also, depending on your answers, you may be required to take a background check.